Image from Bernd Helfert

 Even the most exotic heteromorph can elect to revert back to eir original form, and some exotics change their bodily form many times over the course of their lives.
 Some exotics have a detachable head or sub-body which they can attach to another larger body at will; such exotics are sometimes called 'doublers' or 'headers'.
 The secondary bodies must of course be maintained in a healthy state while not in use.

 - Morphological Freedom

-- Transbiomorphosis - Text by Max More, in Anders Sandberg's Transhuman Terminology
+- Transbiomorphosis - Text by Adaptecd from Max More, in Anders Sandberg's Transhuman Terminology

-(Interplanetary Age, First Federation, Terran Federation): The transformation of the human body from a natural, biological organism into a superior, consciously designed vehicle of personality.
+(Interplanetary Age, First Federation, Terragen Federation): The transformation of the human body from a natural, biological organism into a superior, consciously designed vehicle of personality.

 Genetekkers, Genen, Zoeific Biopolity, TRHN - dramatic modification of one's biological form, not necessarily into a superior (although sometimes that) but just a different form, as a lifestyle choice or artistic expression.